dwilliams-genesis/runs-n-poses/README.md

 ### `train_similarity_scores.parquet`

-Contains all calculated similarity scores for Runs N' Poses dataset systems against the entire PDB.
+Contains all calculated similarity metrics for Runs N' Poses dataset systems against the entire PDB.
 This was used to get the closest training systems based on SuCOS-pocket similarity (`sucos_shape_pocket_qcov`).

 ## Reproducing Figures